 Barabra is a part of Heku Group, a full-scale marketing agency with a wide variety of services ranging from print & digital design and concepting to film and video production.

 We were looking for cost-effective solutions to run a variety of different web projects including campaign sites and company websites.
 UpCloud turned up in a list of potential candidates.

-As digital campaigns usually have a fixed lifespan, the campaign hosting options need to reflect this.
+As digital campaigns usually have a fixed lifespan, the campaign cloud hosting options need to reflect this.
 Previously, we generally used preconfigured virtual servers that hosted multiple campaigns simultaneously on the same server but had no options to scale the servers ourselves.
 That meant the servers were regularly over-provisioned to be able to handle the occasional traffic spikes from popular campaigns.
 As multiple campaigns were hosted on shared server instances, any downtime also affected multiple campaigns.

 We required a certain degree of flexibility and cost-effectiveness.
-Preferably a single provider that suits most of our use-cases while giving us full access to our servers.
+Preferably a single cloud hosting provider that suits most of our use-cases while giving us full access to our servers.
 Data centre location was also an important factor for many of our clients.
 Having one in Europe was a specific requirement, preferably in Finland.